 These results show that there was no increased chance of reporting a flu-like illness in participants who took public transport as compared to participants who did not take public transport.
 This finding was the same all across Europe.

-The figure below shows the distribution of reported health scores in healthy participants, participants with colds, and participants with influenza-like illness (ILI).
+The figure below shows the distribution of reported health scores in healthy participants, participants with colds, and participants with influenza-like illness (ILI) last year.
 Scores reported by men are in blue, by women in pink.
 It's clear that people with ILI report lower health than people with cold symptoms or no symptoms, but the scores are not noticeably different for men and women.
 We haven't found any evidence that men are likely to report feeling worse when they're ill; if anything, women seem to report lower health scores.